awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 func listObjectPolicies(input: ListObjectPoliciesInput, completion: @escaping (ClientRuntime.SdkResult<ListObjectPoliciesOutputResponse, ListObjectPoliciesOutputError>) -> Void)
 ```

-### listOutgoingTypedLinks(input:​completion:​)
+### listOutgoingTypedLinks(input:completion:)

-Returns a paginated list of all the outgoing TypedLinkSpecifier
-information for an object.
-It also supports filtering by typed link facet and identity
-attributes.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink">Typed Links.
+Returns a paginated list of all the outgoing \[TypedLinkSpecifier\] information for an object.
+It also supports filtering by typed link facet and identity attributes.
+For more information, see [Typed Links](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink).

 ``` swift
 func listOutgoingTypedLinks(input: ListOutgoingTypedLinksInput, completion: @escaping (ClientRuntime.SdkResult<ListOutgoingTypedLinksOutputResponse, ListOutgoingTypedLinksOutputError>) -> Void)
 ```

-### listPolicyAttachments(input:​completion:​)
+### listPolicyAttachments(input:completion:)

 Returns all of the ObjectIdentifiers to which a given policy is attached.